Invention and Creation

 - Microcontrollers and Arduinos

-- Makerspace Drop-in: Open space for youth and adults to use the Makerspace equipment and resources during their free mods, to work on any project they want.
+- Makerspace Drop-in: Open space for youth and adults to use the Makerspace equipment and resources during their free mods, to work on any project they want. (not available while academy is closed due to COVID-19)

 - Faculty & Classroom Maker Partnerships: Collaboration with the IMSA Faculty to enhance their curriculum using maker methods and makerspace resources on a challenge and project-based learning